Skip to content

 Short answers, pulled from the story.

-What date was the Battle of Crete scheduled to begin and when did it actually start?
+When did the Battle of Crete begin and how long did it last?